rigetti/pyquil/docs/source/noise.rst

 Example 2: Estimate the Assignment Probabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here we will estimate :math:`P_{x'|x}` ourselves!
+You can run some simple experiments to estimate the assignment
+probability matrix directly from a QPU.

-**Estimate assignment probabilities for a perfect quantum computer**
+**On a perfect quantum computer**

 .. code:: python